untypedjay/tech-to-go/frameworks/spring/aop.md

 # Aspect Oriented Programming (AOP) with Spring
-Some tasks (logging, security, transactions, ressource management...) are spread around the entire application (cross-cutting concerns).
+Some tasks (logging, security, transactions, resource management...) are spread around the entire application (cross-cutting concerns).
 AOP makes it possible to group those tasks together (modularization of cross-cutting concerns) and use them without calling them.

 ## Definitions